AhmedFarrukh/DeepLearning-EdgeComputing/reserve_edge.md

 ```
 :::
 :::{.cell}
-Run the following cell to delete the lease as well.
+Finally, run the following cell to delete the lease as well.
 :::

 :::{.cell .code}